garethky/klipper/docs/Status_Reference.md

 (this object is available if quad_gantry_level is defined):
 - `applied`: True if the gantry leveling process has been run and completed successfully.
+- `z_heights`: An array of the four z height values that were measured
+- `error`: The error in z height which was checked again `retry_tolerance`

 ## query_endstops